 This incident again made me think about flaws in our education system and about the way some parents put pressure on their kids.
-This is not a first incident related to pressure of studies.
-Every day, we read in newspapers that kids commit suicide or run away from their homes due to pressure of studies.
+This is not the first incident related to the pressure of studies.
+Every day, we read in newspapers that kids commit suicide or run away from their homes due to the pressure of studies.
 It breaks my heart to see kids going through this kind of pressure.

 - Be strong– As nobody knows what future holds for us, so, we should be prepared to face anything in life.